aristocratos/btop4win/README.md

 ## Description

-Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
+Resource monitor that shows usage and stats for processor, memory, disks, network, processes and services.

 Windows version of [btop++](https://github.com/aristocratos/btop) which is the C++ version and continuation of [bashtop](https://github.com/aristocratos/bashtop) and [bpytop](https://github.com/aristocratos/bpytop).